Nico971139/MazeGame/README.md

 ## Requirements
 	Python3 , pygame and random to be installed.

-	* setting.py is the screen set.
+	- setting.py is the screen set.
-	* the folder class contains all the class.
+	- the folder class contains all the class.
-	* you can run the programm with main.py.
+	- you can run the programm with main.py.

 ## How to install
+	***Create you project folder***
+	- create a repertory porject
+	- create your folder "ressource"
+	***Create a virtual environment***
+	- In the computer terminal write python pip install -m venv <env name>
+	- activate your virtual environment => env/Scripts/activate.ps1

+## How these work